cbphoto720/IOD_activeRFID/README.md

 - [ ] Start long dist testing by faking data and trying to display it all at once

 **Extra features**
-- [ ] RSSI signal interpretation and thresholds to ensure fast aquisition of data.
+- [ ] RSSI signal interpretation and thresholds to ensure fast acquisition of data.
   - when communicating with multiple tags, expect delays (NaN values)
   - periodic drops in signal are expected
   - handle RSSI overfill with a separate timer
 - [ ] implement a "guessing" feature that paints in a swatch of potential RFID locations based on GPS data
 - [ ] import coastline
-- [ ] For saving data in the same folder as the installed app:
+- [ ] For saving data in the same folder as the installed app (But I think matlab automatic directy path is to where app in launched):

 <code>files = matlab.apputil.getInstalledAppInfo;\
 [path,\~,~] = fileparts(files(1).location)</code>